Deaod/VoteSys/README.md

 On 469c and later modifying the INI is no longer required.

 Only Packages that do **not** have the ServerSideOnly flag set are added to ServerPackages automatically.

+#### bUseServerPackagesCompatibilityMode

+If True, VoteSys will always use the INI (even on 469c or later servers) to change the ServerPackages.

+This setting is irrelevant if `bManageServerPackages` is False.

+Defaults to False.

 #### bUseServerActorsCompatibilityMode